ceejpineda/Etch-A-Sketch/README.md

 ## Features:
 ### 🖊️ Pen Tool:
--Draws on the selected(pointed) grid with the color chosen.
+- Draws on the selected(pointed) grid with the color chosen.

 ### 🎒 Eraser Tool:
--Erases selected(pointed) colored grids on the screen.
+- Erases selected(pointed) colored grids on the screen.

 ### 🧹 Clear Tool:
--Clears the whole grid
+- Clears the whole grid

 ### 🌈 Rainbow Tool:
--Randomly changes your color for every grid you draw on.
+- Randomly changes your color for every grid you draw on.
 Have fun!

 ### 🌚 Shadow Tool:
--Puts shadow(darker shades) of colors besides the chosen grid.
+- Puts shadow(darker shades) of colors besides the chosen grid.

 ### 🦄 Color Picker:
--Choose the Color for the Pen Tool
+- Choose the Color for the Pen Tool

 ### 🏁 Grid Size:
--Slide the grid size slider for the desired grid size.
+- Slide the grid size slider for the desired grid size.

 ## Built With
 - HTML5